 Shades Space Opera #2

-The book delivery includes: mobi, ePub and PDF files.
-An interactive wizard will guide you through the process of downloading the file to your device.
+The e-book delivery includes mobi, ePub and PDF files.
+An interactive wizard will help to upload the book into your device.
 Check your email for instructions.
+The paperback will be printed to your order in England.

 ‘It’s a portal to our universe.
 We have to warn the others.’